-I’ve got a really simple recipe for you today on how to make your own fabric conditioner.
+I’ve got a really simple recipe for you today showing you how to make your own fabric conditioner.

 But, I’ve got a little secret for you: you really don’t need to use conventional fabric conditioner.
-The eco-friendly alternative to fabric conditioner I’m going to share at the end of this post costs just pennies per load and is much more effective load per load at softening your clothes.
+The eco-friendly alternative to fabric conditioner I’m going to share costs just pennies per load.
+It is also much more effective, load per load, at softening your clothes.

 How to Make Your Own Fabric Conditioner

 I’m a big fan of making my own natural cleaning products.
 I first made my own fabric conditioner 15 years ago.
 What I’ve found, through VERY extensive testing is that this homemade eco-friendly alternative to fabric conditioner is much cheaper and better for you, your clothes, your washing machine and the environment compared to conventional fabric softener.

 What’s more, this fabric conditioner is perfect for people with sensitive skin.
 It contains just two simple ingredients (one of which you can skip if you have super sensitive skin):

 - 500ml White vinegar – here’s where to buy white vinegar in bulk for cleaning

 - 30 drops of essential oil of your choice (or skip if you have very sensitive skin)